pk-sarker/system-design/README.md

 For instance, if an application takes *n* seconds to respond to a user request.
 It should take the same *n* seconds to respond to each of the million concurrent user requests on that application.

-The infrastructure shold not crumble with increasing load or concurrent request.
+The infrastructure should not crumble with increasing load or concurrent request.
 A scalable system each component should scale when there are more load which can't be handled with existing applications and should maintain the latency of the system.

 **Latency** is the amount of time a system takes to respond to a user request. \
 Let’s say sending a request to an app to fetch an image & the system takes 2 seconds to respond to the request.
 The latency of the system is 2 seconds.

-### Availability